Continuous Deployment with Fly.io and GitHub Actions

 A man writing code on a vintage desktop computer

-We'll speed-run through the steps needed to make the go-example app automatically deploy to Fly.io from GitHub and then we'll loop back for a longer look at some of the steps.
+The first section is a speed-run through the steps to make the go-example app automatically deploy to Fly.io from GitHub.
+The next section loops back for a longer look at each step.

 1. Fork the go-example repository to your GitHub account.